Sub-{\mu}m axial precision depth imaging with entangled two-colour Hong-Ou-Mandel microscopy

-The schematic of the confocal microscope is illustrated in Fig.~(\ref{Exps}ii).
+The schematic of the confocal microscope is illustrated in Fig.~\ref{Exps}(b).
 A semi-transparent sample (with a thickness $d$ and refractive index $n$) is mounted between two lenses in a confocal configuration in path $\mathcal{D}$, before the broadband 50:50 beamsplitter (BS) where the HOM interference occurs.
 The presence of the sample introduces an additional time delay between paths $\mathcal{C}$ and $\mathcal{D}$ related to the optical path length by $t = {nd}/{c}$.
 This changes the degree of indistinguishability between the two photons and consequently the relative number of anti-bunching events ($N_{11}$) detected due to the HOM interference effect~\cite{HOMmicroscopy}.
 Depth features of the sample can also cause path-deviation of the probe photons, thereby altering the spatial overlap of the signal and idler modes at the BS.
 This reduces the visibility of the HOM interference leading to an error in the observed bunching rate and consequently in the sample thickness estimation.
 In our experiment we implement single-mode, raster-scanned imaging by translating the sample whilst keeping the probe beam fixed.
 A single mode fibre after the sample implements spatial mode filtering and ensures a constant overlap of the two spatial modes at the BS.
 Any change in detected coincidence rates due to the path-deviation or fluctuations in source brightness is normalised through the bunching events ($N_{20}$ and $N_{02}$) according to

-where $\widetilde{N}_{11}$, $\widetilde{N}_{02}$, and $\widetilde{N}_{20}$ are calibrated via the Klyshko efficiency \cite{Klyshko} (see Supplementary Information).
-These values are all dependent on the HOM interference effect and are individually monitored with quasi-photon number resolving detection scheme using multiplexed single photon detectors~\cite{Achilles2004,Xiang2011} as shown in Fig.~(\ref{Exps}ii).
+where $\widetilde{N}_{11}$, $\widetilde{N}_{02}$, and $\widetilde{N}_{20}$ are calibrated via the Klyshko efficiency \cite{Klyshko} (see Supplemental Materials).
+These values are all dependent on the HOM interference effect and are individually monitored with quasi-photon number resolving detection scheme using multiplexed single photon detectors~\cite{Achilles2004,Xiang2011} as shown in Fig.~\ref{Exps}(b).
+As the HOM effect depends on the detection of coincident photons, all results in this paper estimating the thickness of the sample consider only photons which are post-selected on successful detection.
 The detectors are silicon single photon avalanche photodiode modules (APD; \textit{Excelitas}) and the coincidences between them are recorded with a Logic16 time-tagger (\textit{UQDevices}).